GroceyLot/Raymantic/docs.md

 # Starting guide

+### If you don't know love2d and glsl at all, go away and come back when you've learnt it!
+This is complex stuff, and if you are not familiar with the engine you should just use a rasterizer.

 - Create a love2d project, and put LICENSE, raymantic.lua, globals.glsl, shader.glsl, and structs.glsl into its folder.
 You might want this file as well, but you can just view it on github.
 - **License is legally required**
 - In ```love.load()``` create a scene using the following line: ```scene = require("raymantic")()```